exonum/exonum-doc/src/architecture/serialization.md

 crate which lets users add the `protobuf_generate` function to their `build.rs`.
-This function automatically generates the `.rs` files for all the `.proto` files during the build process. `exonum_build` needs to be added to the project as a build dependancy.
+This function automatically generates the `.rs` files for all the `.proto` files during the build process. `exonum_build` needs to be added to the project as a build dependency.
 To use `protobuf_generate`, add the following code to `build.rs` indicating the folder which contains the `.proto` files: